 About the GRE® Test

-The GRE revised General Test is available at about 700 test centers.
-In most regions of the world, the computer-based test is available on a continuous basis throughout the year.
+- In most regions of the world, the computer-delivered test is available on a continuous basis throughout the year.

 Why should I take the GRE?